ahtif/Monopoly-Game/Worksheet1/Group17_Ch12_Q&A.md

-# Group 17 Questions and Answers

-## Software Contracts and Liability
+# Software Contracts and Liability Questions and Answers
-## By Michael Chun Wai Chiu
+## By Michael Chun Wai Chiu - Group 17

 **Q1:** Which of the following is a part of the contract for the supply of a bespoke system?